manuranjansingh/manuranjansingh/README.md

 ## About Me
 - Sr. Technical Analyst
 - 4+ years of experience in Technical & Application Support
-- Experienced in ServiceNow and Zendesk
+- Experienced in ServiceNow, Zendesk, and ITSM Operations
 - Learning Salesforce Administration
 ## Skills
 - Application Support